arnodel/jsonstream/README.md

 You will get to see stuff straight away, regardless of the size of the file (same with e.g. `head`).

-The `jp` tool automatically handles JSON streams.
+The `jp` tool automatically handles JSON Lines input.
 You can change the indentation level with the `-indent` flag.
 Set to a positive number, 0 for no indentation, a negative number will cause `jp` to output everything on one line, saving you precious vertical space.